 We cover many pre-existing medical conditions, but it’s really important that you let us know what your condition are, so we can let you know what you’ll be covered for and what you won’t.

 You will be able to get cover for medical expenses that arise out of the activities that we cover.
 Nothing else except medical related incidents will be covered, ie. if you need to cancel pre-paid activities, or if you have to reschedule flights because of the injury.
-See the PDS for details.
+See the Policy Wording for details.

 Credit card travel policies often exclude activities such as skiing or watersports or other ‘adventure’ activities from cover.
 However, this is something you’ll need to check with your individual insurer, especially if you’re planning to take part in a lot of activities.